Mount Hotham Alpine Resort: Climate

 As with most of the Australian Alps, Mount Hotham's climate is, compared to the bulk of Australia, cold throughout the year; with particularly cold maximum temperatures, and Mount Hotham is one of very few areas in Australia that frequently records maximum temperatures below freezing.
 Mount Hotham is also one of the only places in Australia to have never recorded a temperature above 30 C; during the early 2009 southeastern Australia heat wave, whilst most of the state sweltered above 45 C, the mountain's peak temperature was a mild 28.1 C.

-Snowfall occurs frequently and heavily, and sub-freezing maximum temperatures can be recorded throughout the year—even in high summer; however, due to frequent winter cloud and the mountain's exposed position, a temperature below -10 C has only once-occurred since records began in 1990.
+Snow occurs frequently and heavily, and sub-freezing maximum temperatures can be recorded throughout the year—even in high summer.
+However, due to frequent winter cloud and the mountain's exposed position, a temperature below -10 C has only once-occurred since records began in 1990.
 Mount Hotham receives an average of 66.1 snowy days annually.
 It is the coldest weather station on mainland Australia by maximum temperatures.

-Owing to its short, cool summers and long, cold winters, Mount Hotham yields a Subpolar oceanic climate (Cfc) bordering on Tundra (ET).
+Owing to its short, cool summers and long, cold winters, Mount Hotham has a Subpolar oceanic climate (Cfc) bordering on Tundra (ET).